 July 2018 Helsinki, Finland and Tallin, Estonia

-In July 2018, I had the opportunity to visit Estonia and Finland while traveling to the region to present a paper at the European Group for Organizational Studies 34th Annual Colloquium.
-EGOS is a scholarly association which aims to further the theoretical and/or empirical advancement of knowledge about organizations, organizing and the contexts in which organizations operate.
-As a collective, one of its main aims is to maintain and provide a voice for the critical and analytical approaches of its members to the study of organization worldwide.
+In July 2018, I had the privilege of visiting Estonia and Finland as part of a journey to present a paper at the European Group for Organizational Studies (EGOS) 34th Annual Colloquium.
+EGOS is a renowned scholarly association dedicated to advancing both theoretical and empirical knowledge about organizations, organizing, and the broader contexts in which they function.
+The association serves as a platform for critical and analytical approaches to organizational studies, fostering a global community of scholars engaged in meaningful discussions and research.

 June 2018 Washington, DC